zukrin/versifyr/README.md

 # versifyr

-Many times we need to manage the version of a project in many files.
+Some times we need to manage the version of a project in many files.
 This tool can set the version of a project in project files.

 Versifyr allows to set values as defined from key=value pairs passed at command line.